 Pro forma financial statements.
 Provide pro forma balance sheet at start-up of the agricultural producer’s/rural small business’ business that reflects the use of the loan proceeds or grant award; and 3 additional years, indicating the necessary start-up capital, operating capital, and short-term credit; and projected cash flow and income statements for 3 years supported by a list of assumptions showing the basis for the projections.

-Under the final rule, the financial information requirements for projects with total project costs of $200,000 and greater (formerly full applications) remain unchanged.
+Under the final rule, these financial information requirements for projects with total project costs of $200,000 and greater remain unchanged.

 Previous grants and loans.
-Under the REAP interim rule, an applicant that has received one or more grants and/or guaranteed loans under this program must make satisfactory progress, as determined by the Agency, toward completion of any previously funded projects before the applicant will be considered for subsequent funding.
+Under the baseline program, an applicant that has received one or more grants and/or guaranteed loans under this program must make satisfactory progress, as determined by the Agency, toward completion of any previously funded projects before the applicant will be considered for subsequent funding.

-Under the final rule, this requirement remains unchanged.
-However, the applicant is required to state whether the applicant has received any previous grants and/or loans under this subpart and to describe the progress made on each project for which the grant and/or loan was received, including projected schedules and actual completion dates.
-This will provide more detailed information than currently required to assist the Agency in making a better assessment of whether the applicant has satisfactorily performed on previous awards.
+Under the final rule, the Agency is adding to the baseline program requirement that the applicant describe the progress made on each project for which a previous grant and/or loan was received, including projected schedules and actual completion dates.

-Project information.
-Under the REAP interim rule, an applicant must provide a project summary of the proposal, including title of the project, a description of how they meet the definition of an eligible applicant, and how the project meets the criteria for an eligible project.
+Basic project information.
+Under the baseline program, an applicant provides a concise summary of the project proposal and applicant information, project purpose and need, and project goals, including the title of the project, a description of how the applicant meets the criteria for an eligible applicant, how the project meets the criteria for an eligible project, whether the project is for a renewable energy system or energy efficiency improvement, and a brief description of the system or improvement.

-Under the final rule the applicant must identify whether the project is for a renewable energy system or an energy efficiency improvement project,include a description of the location of the project and a description of the process that will be used to conduct all procurement transactions to demonstrate compliance with § 4280.124(a)(1).
-Under the final rule, applicant eligibility is covered under applicant information and project eligibility is determined by the type of project and whether the proposed project costs are eligible or ineligible for the program in accordance with § 4280.115 (c) and (d).
-A description of the procurement process has been added to ensure that applicants can demonstrate compliance with the procurement policies of the program.
+Under the final rule, the applicant is still responsible for providing this same information (although the requirements are located in different places within the rule) with the exception of the concise summary.
+The final rule adds the requirements that the applicant include a description of the location of the project and a description of the process that will be used to conduct all procurement transactions to demonstrate compliance with open and free competition requirements (see § 4280.124(a)(1)).

 Project positive effects.
-Under the REAP interim rule, an applicant must provide an environmental analysis completed in accordance with 7 CFR Part 1940, subpart G. The Agency determines the potential positive effects of the project based upon completion of the environmental analysis form.
+Under the baseline program, an applicant must provide documentation that the purpose of the proposed system contributes to the environmental goals and objectives of other Federal, State, or local programs to receive priority points.

 Under the final rule, applicants must describe how the proposed project will have a positive effect on resource conservation (e.g., water, soil, forest), public health (e.g., potable water, air quality), and the environment (e.g., compliance with the U.S. Environmental Protection Agency’s renewable fuel standard(s)), greenhouse gases, emissions, and particulate matter restrictions) under the project information requirement in addition to providing the appropriate environmental analysis form.

 Matching funds.
-Under the REAP interim rule, an applicant must provide a spreadsheet identifying sources of matching funds, their amounts, and the status of matching funds.
+Under the baseline program, an applicant must provide a spreadsheet identifying sources of matching funds, their amounts, and the status of matching funds.
 The spreadsheet must also include a directory of matching funds source contact information and any applications, correspondence, or other written communication between applicant and matching fund source.